pymupdf/PyMuPDF/docs/rect.rst

    .. method:: normalize()

-      **Replace** the rectangle with its finite version.
+      **Replace** the rectangle with its valid version.
 This is done by shuffling the rectangle corners.
-After completion of this method, the bottom right corner will indeed be south-eastern to the top left one.
+After completion of this method, the bottom right corner will indeed be south-eastern to the top left one (but may still be empty).

    .. attribute:: irect